nearcatalog/near-catalog-nextjs/README.md

 - `search-store.ts`: Manages the search state, including the search query and the tags that are selected.
 - `tags-modal-store.ts`: Manages the state of the tags modal for mobile devices.
+- `search-modal-store.ts`: Manages the state of search modal.

 ## Contributing